-St Helena has modernised its immigration controls, making it easier to live, work and invest on the island.
+St Helena is growing its economy and has put in place immigration controls geared towards making it easier to live, work and invest on the island.
 While St Helena welcomes visitors, entry permits are required for both long and short term stays.
 Individuals and their families looking to visit or work on the Island are required by law to have comprehensive medical, including medivac insurance.

-- Entry Permit: All visitors require a valid passport and entry permit valid, normally valid for three months, to access the island.
-In additions, visitors show proof of a return ticket, pre-booked accommodation and medical insurance.
+- Entry Permit: All visitors require a valid passport and entry permit, normally valid for three months, to access the island.
+In addition, visitors need to show proof of a return ticket, pre-booked accommodation and medical insurance.
 It’s important to note, prior to leaving their home country, or place of origin, visitors to the island are responsible for obtaining appropriate, comprehensive medical and personal accident insurance for themselves and any accompanying dependents or family.

 For more information please contact: